Taylor King Blog

 “You should slow to 25 MPH once you enter the school zone.”

-Cell phones in a school zone?
-Yes, there’s a law for that.
 Under the Fewer Distractions Means Safer Driving Act, “A driver of a motor vehicle shall not use a handheld wireless telephone while operating a motor vehicle when passing a school building or school zone during school hours when children are present and outside the building.”
-View the full Arkansas statute at AR Code § 27-51-1609.

-Texting while driving is illegal everywhere in Arkansas, so keep your texting thumbs where we can see ‘em.
+Texting while driving is illegal everywhere in Arkansas, so keep your texting thumbs where we can see them.
 Voice calls are a bit more complex: there are separate laws for drivers under the age of 18, ages 18-21, and 21 or older.

 Arkansas school zones, however, are the great equalizer.
 It is illegal for any driver, of any age, to use a handheld device (AKA: cell phone) while passing through a school zone.
 That includes text messages and voice calls.